frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table documents the professional relationship between healthcare providers and healthcare organizations, acting as a directory of affiliations.
-It connects a specific provider to an organization, such as a hospital or clinic, defining their role and the start date of their association.
-The structure is essential for managing provider networks, credentialing, and tracking where a professional is authorized to practice and in what capacity.
+This table documents the professional affiliations between healthcare providers and healthcare organizations.
+It functions as a linking table, connecting individual providers from the 'provider' table to the specific organizations, like hospitals or clinics, in the 'organization' table where they work or have privileges.
+The 'role' and 'start_date' columns suggest the table is used to track the specific capacity and tenure of a provider's relationship with an organization, which is crucial for credentialing, network directories, and administrative purposes.

 Relationships:
 This table references organization, references provider.